 Genetic counseling and testing: Some GI cancers are linked to conditions passed down in families.
 Our medical geneticists can help you identify and manage any risk.

 Complementary medicine: The Knight Cancer Institute provides acupuncture for cancer.
 Studies show that acupuncture can relieve some treatment side effects.
-You will also find yoga and mindfulness classes to support your well-being.

 Clinical trials and research